-The Explanatory and Financial Memorandum accompanying the Bill also stated that the aim of this provision is "to ensure that consumers are provided with access to health information on alcohol products regardless of the manner of purchase e.g. in a shop, in a pub, or on-line".

-On introducing the legislation to Parliament in December 2015, the Minister for Health, Leo Varadkar TD, outlined that "The provisions aim to ensure consumers are provided with health information on alcohol products, regardless of the manner of purchase, be it in a shop, in a pub or online.
-Labels on alcohol products, websites where alcohol is sold online and documents with kegs or casks must contain the following information: health and pregnancy warnings, the quantity of alcohol in grams, the energy value, and details of an alcohol public health website".
-The public have made it clear that they wish to improve their health literacy through effective and reliable communication.
+The Explanatory and Financial Memorandum accompanying the Bill also stated that the aim of this provision is "to ensure that consumers are provided with access to health information on alcohol products regardless of the manner of purchase e.g. in a shop, in a pub, or on-line".8 information on alcohol products, regardless of the manner of purchase, be it in a shop, in a pub or online.
+Labels on alcohol products, websites where alcohol is sold online and documents with kegs or casks must contain the following information: health and pregnancy warnings, the quantity of alcohol in grams, the energy value, and details of an alcohol public health website".9 The public have made it clear that they wish to improve their health literacy through effective and reliable communication.